 Attorney Cerato often speaks to local community groups on Elder Law Issues: American Association of University Women, Arrowhead Lakes Senior Group, Christ Episcopal Church family group, New Residents Club of the Poconos, Older Adult Learning Center of East Stroudsburg University, The Center for Vision Loss, Pocono Tranquil Gardens, Pocono Medical Center, Pennsylvania State Education Association of Retired Teachers-Pocono Chapter, St. Luke’s Church Family Group, The Women’s Club of Country Club of the Poconos, the Pocono Parkinson Support Group, Stroud Community Club, Christ Hamilton United Lutheran Church, Women’s Club at Pocono Farms, Congregation B’nai Harim, Pocono Area AARP, Pocono Pines Lions Club, Caregiver’s Support Group at the Loder Center, Kiwanis Club, Verizon Telecom Pioneer Luncheon, Friendship Club of St. Matthew’s Parish, and Chestnut Ridge Seniors.
 Attorney Cerato has lectured on elder law at Northampton Community College Center for Adult Learning.

-In 2014, Attorney Cerato served as President of the Monroe County Bar Association (MCBA) where she has been a member since 1993 and on the Executive Board since 2010.
-During her term as President, Attorney Cerato oversaw restoration of the front porch of the MCBA building located in Stroudsburg’s historic district, began the task of establishing an archive of MCBA history, and led a group of past presidents and young lawyers in creating a strategic plan for the first time in the 100-year history of the MCBA.
-On January 1, 2014, the Supreme Court of Pennsylvania appointed Attorney Cerato to a three-year term on the Supreme Court Orphan’s Court Procedural Rules Committee.
-Attorney Cerato was reappointed to a second three-year term on September 30, 2016.
+In 2014, Attorney Cerato served as President of the Monroe County Bar Association (MCBA) where she has been a member since 1993 and on the Executive Board from 2010 to 2015.
+During her term as President, Attorney Cerato oversaw restoration of the front porch of the MCBA building located in Stroudsburg’s historic district, began the task of establishing an archive of MCBA history, which resulted in a publication honoring the MCBA Centennial, and led a group of past presidents and young lawyers in creating a strategic plan for the first time in the 100-year history of the MCBA.
+The Supreme Court of Pennsylvania appointed Attorney Cerato to a six-year term on the Supreme Court Orphan’s Court Procedural Rules Committee from 2014 through 2019.
+She is a member of the Joint State Government Commission Advisory Committee on Decedents’ Estates Laws, a standing group of attorneys and judges who assist the General Assembly with recommendations.
 She resides in Stroudsburg with her husband, E. David Christine, Jr., the elected District Attorney of Monroe County.